jqhoogland/rationalia-starter/LW/Concepts/Acausal Trade.md

 The agent might be told, exogenously (as part of the scenario), that the other exists.
 But more interesting is the case in which the agent surmises the probability that the other exists.

-A [superintelligence](https://www.lesswrong.com/tag/superintelligence) might conclude that other superintelligences would tend to exist because increased intelligence [[Instrumental Convergence|is a convergent instrumental goal]] for agents.
+A [[Superintelligence|superintelligence]] might conclude that other superintelligences would tend to exist because increased intelligence [[Instrumental Convergence|is a convergent instrumental goal]] for agents.
 Given the existence of a superintelligence, acausal trade is one of the tricks it would tend to use.

 To take a more prosaic example, we humans realize that humans tend to be alike: Even without knowing about specific trading partners, we know that there exist other people with similar situations, goals, desires, challenges, resource constraints, and mental architectures.